Atlantic Fellows for Equity in Brain Health

-The Atlantic Fellows at GBHI program provides innovative training in brain health, leadership, and dementia prevention to a broad array of promising leaders from various professions, including medicine, science, business, law, journalism, and the arts.
+The Atlantic Fellows program at GBHI provides innovative training in brain health, leadership, and dementia prevention to a broad array of promising leaders from various professions, including medicine, science, business, law, journalism, social science, and the arts.
 Through their work, Fellows are expected to emphasize local and global health inequities that need to be addressed by practitioners and policymakers, with the goal of transforming local communities around the world.

-After their training, Fellows return to their home regions to implement their projects and newly acquired knowledge.
+After their training, Fellows return to their home communities to implement their projects and newly acquired knowledge.
 They continue to have access to career-duration mentoring, pilot funds, and an international network of colleagues collaborating to drive a common mission.
 Fellows should be passionate advocates for older individuals—healthy and impaired, demonstrate the ability to ask questions that cut across disciplines, adapt to different cultural contexts, and lead change throughout their careers.
 Successful applicants are expected to demonstrate excellence in past activities, the drive to learn about aging and diseases of aging, and have strong regional support that assures smooth transition back into local programs.
 Up to 40 positions will be filled annually.

 Through the program, all Fellows are provided with:

 Teaching on health economics, leadership, ethics, policy, brain health, and dementia, among other topics

-- Observation and participation in clinical cases
+Observation and participation in clinical cases

-- Access to a network of researchers, clinicians, and policy makers for career-length mentoring and communication
+Access to a network of researchers, clinicians, and policy makers for career-length mentoring and communication

 A living allowance during the course of their training